andrewtong/ursa-enhanced/README.md

 # ursa-enhanced
-#Currently a work in progress#
+#Currently a work in progress (scoring system still needs a bit of work)#
-This is a preliminary concept that will expand the capabilities of the current existing repository URSA.

 **It is highly recommend to understand how URSA works before looking at this!**

-The code and theory behind URSA can be found at : https://github.com/andrewtong/ursa
+The code and theory behind URSA can be found at : https://github.com/andrewtong/ursa The theory behind URSA-enhanced is detailed in the README and computation markdown files.

 #Introduction#